IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Introduction

 \section{Introduction}

 Robots play a vital role in gathering information from the physical world, supporting a wide range of applications such as scientific research \cite{doi:10.1126/scirobotics.abc3000,McCammon2021,de2021monitoring}, environmental monitoring \cite{kaufmann2021conventional, 10161136,barbedo2019review, Christensen2015,patrikar2020}, search and rescue operations \cite{Bashyam2019UAVsFW,Alsamhi2022}, and disaster response efforts \cite{bejiga2017convolutional,Mohsan2023,BAILONRUIZ2022104071}.
 By employing intelligent algorithms, robotic systems enhance the efficiency of data collection, provide valuable insights, and support well-informed decision-making processes.
 These autonomous robots provide unparalleled advantages in situations where human access is constrained, dangerous, or logistically challenging \cite{6161683}.
-Moreover, the scalability of autonomous information gathering robots enhances the rate of information gathering by not capping the number of robots based on the number of human operators.
+Moreover, the scalability of autonomous information-gathering robots enhances the rate of information gathering by not capping the number of robots based on the number of human operators.

-Informative path planning (IPP) seeks to create intelligent paths for robots that maximize their inherent potential and advantages in data gathering situations, while not violating budget constraints on the system or mission.
-This approach has many advantages over most coverage-based approaches which often don't take into account the flight time of the drone or prior information about the space and don't adapt to learned information during flight.
-However, solving the IPP problem is computationally expensive, being at least NP-hard even in a discrete space \cite{singh2009}, leading to methods that only plan over a short horizon or are static during the path execution.
+\IEEEpubidadjcol Informative path planning (IPP) seeks to create intelligent paths for robots that maximize their inherent potential and advantages in data-gathering situations, while not violating budget constraints on the system or mission.
+This approach has many advantages over most coverage-based approaches, which often do not take into account the flight time of the drone or prior information about the space and do not adapt to information learned during flight.
+However, solving the IPP problem is computationally expensive, being at least NP-hard even in a discrete space \cite{singh2009}, leading to methods that plan only over a short horizon or are static during the path execution.